dastrong/ESLintheROK-front/.github/ISSUE_TEMPLATE/new-game-idea.md

 **Describe your game idea**
 A clear and concise description of your idea for the game.

+**Would you game be played in the browser, printed, or both?** browser printed both

 **Additional context**
 Add any other context or screenshots about your idea here.